iamhectorsosa/meeseeks/README.md

 ## Exploring Mentions with your Bot

-How let's explore another highly common use case for your bot: **Handling mentions**.
+Let's explore another highly common use case for your bot: **Handling mentions**.
 Slacks enables mentions via the subscription of events.
-The [Events API](https://api.slack.com/apis/connections/events-api) is a streamlined, easy way to build bots that responds to activities in Slack.
+The [Events API](https://api.slack.com/apis/connections/events-api) is a streamlined, easy way to build bots that respond to activities in Slack.

-To being working with Events, find the "Event Subscriptions" configuration page and use the toggle to turn them on.
+To begin working with Events, find the "Event Subscriptions" configuration page and use the toggle to turn them on.
 A Request URL will be required where Slack will send `HTTP POST` requests when the event is triggered.

 ### Digital Handshake